 If a Postgres instance goes down or is not working properly we want our cluster to recover by choosing a working instance to convert to the new primary and configure all the other instances and the application to point to this new primary.
 We want all this to happen without manual intervention.

 A high availability solution allow to achieve this feature.
 Exists many solutions to this problem and is really hard to chose one among them:

 Patroni is the HA solution chosen for StackGres.
-It is a well proved solution that relies on distributed consensus algorithms in order to provide a consistent mechanism for master election.
+It is a well proved solution that relies on distributed consensus algorithms in order to provide a consistent mechanism for primary election.
 In particular it is able to use the same distributed consensus algorithm used by Kubernetes so that it does not requires installation of other services.

 Backup tools solutions are also a very higly populated ecosystem:

 And finally, will our backup work when needed or will it fail?